khoatran1995/scRNAseq-disseminated-tb-analysis/README.md

 ---

 ### 3. Cell Type Annotation
-I visualized canonical lineage markers using `FeaturePlot` and `DotPlot` then assign the cell types to cluster based on information from :
+I visualized canonical lineage markers using `FeaturePlot` and `DotPlot` then assign the cell types to the clusters based on known information from https://satijalab.org/seurat/articles/pbmc3k_tutorial.html:

 #### Feature Expression Heatmaps
 ![Feature Plot](results/03A_canonical_markers_featureplot.png)